RiverMcCarthy/Socket_Communication/README.md

 ## To Do
-* Optimise file comparison to adjust similarity threshold The file comparison currently only compares lines to check for file duplication.
-File comparison criteria can be integrated to fit the use case of the application.
+* Optimise file comparison to adjust similarity threshold
+* The file comparison currently only compares lines to check for file duplication but the criteria could be modified to fit the use case of the application.
 * Add optional features to allow force backup requests